aplosdev/template/pages/demo.md

 ---

-## Custom Containers
+## Information boxes

 Aplus has various types of information boxes.

 - The `info` box provides general information.
 - The `tip` box provides helpful tips.
 - The `warning` box indicates potential issues or concerns.
 - The `danger` box warns about dangerous situations.
 - The `details` block provides additional details or explanations.

 All of them can be applied using the following formula:

 ```md
 ::: name-of-the-box (info, tip, warning, danger, details)
 The message you want to share
 :::
 ```

 **Input**